Wynonna Earp Season 2, Episode 1 Review “Steel Bars and Stone Walls”

 “You must be yankin’ my vajay.”—Wynonna

-Doc then traps Eliza and Wynonna back in the hallway because he doesn’t want Wynonna to have to kill someone else she cares about should Dolls not “still be the raging asshole we know him to be”.
+Doc then traps Eliza and Wynonna back in the hallway because he doesn’t want Wynonna to have to kill someone else she cares about should Dolls not “still be the raging *sshole we know him to be.”
 God, I love Doc.
-The ladies head to the lab and kick some ass on the way there.
+The ladies head to the lab and kick some butt on the way there.
 Doc finds Dolls and Lucado; she pulls a gun on him, because she likes to break rules.
 Fortunately, Doc likes to break rules, too, because he’s packing dynamite.
 Old dynamite.
 Unstable dynamite.
-(This scene is pretty goddamn fantastic.)
 Dolls chokes out Lucado but Doc talks him down from killing her.
 In the lab, Waverly prevents the soul-devouring demon with the power of her smokey demon eyes just before Wynonna busts in to shoot it.

 “Not today, Satan.”—Wynonna